deepspaceaxolotl/a-little-light-lightbox/README.md

 Add the `data-lightbox` attribute to an element and set its `href` to link to the content you want to be opened in the lightbox when it's clicked on.
 (Leaving the `href` empty (`href=""`) will search for the first (currently displayed) image within the element and open that.)

 #### Image
-For example, to show a larger version of an image when a smaller thumbnail image is clicked on:
+For example, to show a larger version of an image when a smaller thumbnail image is clicked:
 ```html
 <a href="image_large.png" data-lightbox><img src="image_small.png" alt="Example image"></a>
 ```